How to Sell T-Shirts on Amazon – Full Guide (2023)

 In the Settings menu, you can edit store and inventory settings and create rules for what happens when an order is placed in your Amazon storefront.

-• Pricing – from $20 per month plus 25 cents per order.
+• Pricing ranges from $20 per month plus 25 cents per order.

-To list Printify products on Amazon, you will need a GTIN exemption, which can be obtained using the instructions in our Help Center article
+To list Printify products on Amazon, you will need a GTIN exemption.
+Learn how to obtain this in our Help Center article.

 3. Design Your T-Shirts

-1. Create a t-shirt design in free or paid design software
+1. Create a t-shirt design using free or paid design software

-3. Click on Save Product.
-Edit the description and details and choose the main mockup images.
+3. Click on Save product.
+Edit the description and details and choose your mockup images.

 4. Publish it to the online store.

-Learn in detail how to create best-selling t-shirt designs on our blog.
+Learn in detail how to create best-selling t-shirt designs from our blog.

 4. Prepare Product Listings and Storefront

-Now is the time to prepare product listings and make them available in a storefront.
+It’s time to prepare product listings and make them available on your storefront.

 An Amazon Storefront is available for merchants registered with Amazon’s Brand Registry.
-The feature lets vendors create a custom website with a unique URL within Amazon, showcasing products and strengthening the brand.
+This feature allows you to create a website with a unique URL within Amazon, showcasing products and strengthening your brand.

-Amazon listings contain the product’s title, images, description, and key features in a bullet list.
-Listings can and should be optimized to improve Amazon SEO.
+Amazon listings contain the product’s title, images, description, and key features in bullet points.

-Amazon Seller Central includes specific style guides for listing optimization.
-Attempt to the following guidelines:
+Amazon Seller Central includes specific style guides for listings, including:

-• Product images.
-Provide high-quality, non-pixelated images displaying key product features – preferably with white backgrounds.
+Provide high-quality, non-pixelated images showing key product features – preferably with white backgrounds.

 Be aware of prohibited terms by Amazon that may get your listing taken down:

-• Forbidden claims such as bestseller and free shipping
+• Forbidden or false claims such as bestsellers and free shipping.

 5. Market Your Products

-It is time to make your brand known.
-Here are some key elements to develop your marketing strategy and make money by selling shirts:
+Let’s put your brand out there.
+Explore these key elements to develop your marketing strategy and make money by selling shirts.

 Amazon SEO